Thrale history

 Inspector Thomas William THRALE

-Christening 29 Nov 1874 Wheathampstead, Hertfordshire, England Find all individuals with events at this location [2
+Birth certificate Christening 29 Nov 1874 Wheathampstead, Hertfordshire, England

-Census 3 Apr 1881 The Village, Wheathampstead, Hertfordshire, England Find all individuals with events at this location [3
+[2] Gender Male Census 3 Apr 1881 The Village, Wheathampstead, Hertfordshire, England

 [3] Thomas THRALE Rel: Head Occ: Master Baker M 55 M Wheathampstead